Carlos Correa Preview, Player Props: Twins vs. Guardians

 Carlos Correa At The Plate

-- He has hit a home run in 16 games this season (13.1%), homering in 3% of his trips to the plate.
+- He has hit a home run in 13.8% of his games this season, and 3.2% of his chances at the plate.

-- Correa has picked up an RBI in 32.0% of his games this season, with more than one RBI in 10.7% of his games.
-He has also plated three or more runs in five contests.
+- In 32.5% of his games this year, Correa has had at least one RBI.
+He's picked up more than one in 11.4% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.